-- While fries are baking, heat deep sauce pan over medium-high heat and add ground turkey.
-Use a potato masher to break down the turkey a bit then add diced onions, grated garlic, salt, pepper and carrots.
+- While fries are baking, heat deep saucepan over medium-high heat and add ground turkey.
+Use a potato masher to break down the turkey a bit then add diced onions, grated garlic, salt, pepper, and carrots.

 - When turkey starts to become golden brown and delicious, add flour and cook for 30 seconds stirring frequently.

-- Add chicken broth to the pan and use wooden spoon to scrape up browned bits from bottom.
+- Add chicken broth to the pan and use a wooden spoon to scrape up browned bits from the bottom.
 Stir in frozen vegetables then bring mixture to a boil.
 Reduce heat to low and simmer 5-10 minutes.
 Stir every minute or check the thickness of the gravy.
-Feel free to add more broth if sauce is too thick.
+Feel free to add more broth if the sauce is too thick.